 while at the same time keeping things like costs under control and the overall

 size of the yacht manageable.
-The club chose the International One Meter (IOM) class of radio controlled yacht to race, which is the most popular class of RC yacht in the world.
+The club chose the International One Metre (IOM) class of radio controlled yacht to race, which is the most popular class of RC yacht in the world.

-Can I buy an IOM over the counter at a Hobby Shop - after all, they are one meter long?
+Can I buy an IOM over the counter at a Hobby Shop - after all, they are one metre long?